Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Introduction

 In a large fraction of empirical studies, the propensity score is modeled by a parametric model.
-In observational studies, where the propensity score is not available to the analyst, the propensity score is often specified by the logit or probit model.
+In observational studies, where the propensity score is not available to analysts, the propensity score is often specified by the logit or probit model.
 See, for example, \cite{yang2016propensity} and \cite{imai2004causal}.
 Even in experimental studies, an experiment designer often stratifies participants for the sake of estimation efficiency as in, for example, \cite{chong2016iron}, \cite{bugni2019inference} and \cite{hong2020inference}.
-Propensity scores for stratified experiments can be thought of as being parameterized by assigning probabilities on each stratum.
+Propensity scores in stratified experiments can be thought of as being parameterized by assigning probabilities on each stratum.

-\cite{hahn1998role} points out that knowing the propensity score affects the semiparametric efficiency bound of the ATT, while it is ancillary for the estimation of the ATE. \cite{frolich2004note} explains why this happens qualitatively, which is valid even in multivalued treatment cases.
-The argument by \cite{chen2008semiparametric}, who examine the semiparametric efficiency bound when the propensity score is correctly specified by a parametric model in the binary setup, reveals that knowing the parametric model where the true propensity score lives improves the efficiency, but to what extent this is beneficial is unclear because the efficiency bound has an analytically complicated form.
-This paper avoids this issue by focusing on the stratified experiment setup, which is analytically tractable.
-It is also noteworthy that our results also include a direct answer to the conjecture raised by \cite{hahn1998role}: Does the knowledge about the propensity score matter in stratified experiments?
+\cite{hahn1998role} points out that knowing the propensity score affects the semiparametric efficiency bound of the ATT, while it is ancillary for the estimation of the average treatment effect. \cite{frolich2004note} explains why this happens qualitatively, which is valid even in multivalued treatment cases.
+The argument by \cite{chen2008semiparametric}, who examine the semiparametric efficiency bound when the propensity score is correctly specified by a parametric model in the binary setup, reveals that knowing the parametric model where the true propensity score lives improves the efficiency, but the amount of the improvement is unclear because the efficiency bound has an analytically complicated representation.
+In Section \ref{sec:stratified-experiment}, we avoid this issue by focusing on the stratified experiment setup, which is analytically tractable.
+It is also noteworthy that our results also include a direct answer to the conjecture raised in page 325 of \cite{hahn1998role}: does the knowledge about the propensity score matter in stratified experiments?

+The experimental design literature, including \cite{cytrynbaum2021designing}, \cite{tabord2023stratification}, and \cite{bai2024efficiency} among others, has explored the optimal way to stratify the covariate space in order to achieve the efficient estimation by design.
+In contrast, in Section \ref{sec:stratified-experiment}, we derive the efficiency bound for a fixed stratification and examine how the bound changes as the stratification becomes finer.